fbpx

 Our pro bono partners work with us to deliver a range of critical services, including:

-• Providing casework support (including taking witness testimony, preparing country condition reports, drafting legal submissions, instructing experts, etc.) in asylum proceedings;
+• Providing casework support (including taking witness testimony, preparing country condition reports, legal submissions, instructing experts, etc.) in the asylum proceedings administered by the Hong Kong Government (i.e., the Unified Screening Mechanism; USM)

-• Representing refugees and forced migrants in asylum appeal proceedings;
+• Representing refugees and forced migrants in USM appeal proceedings;

 • Representing refugees and forced migrants in legal aid proceedings;

-• Delivering legal information to asylum seekers (within the community and in detention facilities);
+• Delivering legal information to refugees, asylum seekers and other forced migrants;

 • Representing refugees and torture survivors in unlawful detention claims; and